Financing catastrophe: 4 ways we pay for disasters

 Tax dollars

-Congress often provides supplemental disaster spending bills to meet needs that are not met by these programs, and/or if the amount required exceeds the resources available in these programs.
+Congress often provides supplemental disaster spending bills to meet needs that are not met by these programs and/or if the amount required exceeds the resources available in these programs.
 These emergency spending bills have been increasingly utilized in recent years, adding pressure to mounting federal deficits.

 Another key program is the National Flood Insurance Program (NFIP), which bridges the public and private sectors to subsidize flood insurance administered through private carriers.
 However, this program is chronically insolvent, with calls for reform and FEMA resorting to tapping reinsurance markets to help keep the program viable in its current form.